ni/install-systemlink-enterprise/release-notes/2024-10/README.md

 - Changes to privileges and roles
     - "Routines" service role was added
     - "Routine Maintainer" role was added
-    - Routines "Enable" and "Disable" privileges were added
+    - Added "Enable" and "Disable" privileges to routines.
     - Added "Cancel notebook execution" privilege.
 This privilege is not currently enforced.
     - Renamed the "Modify metadata" routine privilege to "Modify routines."
     - "Notebook Execution" privilege category was renamed to "Scripts" to match the application rename